Cuba Holidays 2022/2023

 Explore breathtaking national parks

-Cuba has its fair share of national parks which are dotted all over the island.
-Each offer their own individual canvas of forests, beaches, lagoons and caves to explore, with the added opportunity to visit working coffee and tobacco plantations.
+Cuba has its fair share of national parks dotted all over the island.
+Each offers their own individual canvas of spectacular forests, beaches, lagoons and caves to explore, with the added opportunity to visit working coffee and tobacco plantations.

 Valle de Vinales National Park sits in the west of the island and is one of Cuba’s most breathtaking settings.
 Having gained UNESCO World Heritage status in 1999 for its dramatically isolated steep-sided residual hills, the park can be explored by foot or on horseback.